mantidproject/mantid/docs/source/release/v3.12.0/muon.rst

 Algorithms
 ----------
--:ref:`MuonProcess <algm-MuonProcess>` now has a flag to determine if to crop the input workspace (default is true).
+- :ref:`MuonProcess <algm-MuonProcess>` now has a flag to determine if to crop the input workspace (default is true).
 In the Muon Analysis interface this flag has been set to false.
+- :ref:`MuonMaxent <algm-MuonMaxent>` calculates a single frequency spectrum from multiple time domain spectra.

 :ref:`Release 3.12.0 <v3.12.0>`